oniqq1/anime_netflix/README.md

 * Media handling (avatars, files)
 * Dynamic UI with season switching
 * User interaction via comments
-* Minimal input validation to prevent basic errors
-* Ability to run on both SQLite and PostgreSQL

 The video player is implemented on the frontend side and works as an embedded media interface.